Build System

 Configuration

-You can find the global settings on this page.
+You can find the global settings on the Configuration Settings page.

 Format